-- Investment Management Incentive Plan;

 - Morningstar Global Bonus Pool;

 - Sales Commission; and

 - Equity (Restrict Stock and Morningstar Stock Units).

 With the exception of the Morningstar Global Bonus Pool, which is available to all permanent employees, the schemes are subject to eligibility criteria based on role and business unit type.
-No Firm employees receive variable only remuneration awards.
+All employees have an element of fixed remuneration to their overall compensation packages.
 Variable employee remuneration and similar incentives must not be solely, or predominantly, based on quantitative commercial criteria and must take into account appropriate qualitative criteria reflecting compliance with the applicable regulations, the fair treatment of clients, the quality of services provided to clients, and include sustainability and risk adjusted performance measures.
-As applicable, this criteria is set within each employee's objectives and includes financial and non-financial components.
+As applicable, these criteria is set within each employee's objectives and includes financial and non-financial components.
 Consequently, bonus funding and related payment to employees is dependent on several factors, notably overall firm and associated business line performance and then taking the employee's individual performance factors both quantitative and qualitative, accordingly into account.